 The Trust does not have any directors, officers or employees.
 Under the Trust Agreement, all management functions of the Trust have been delegated to and are conducted by the Sponsor, its agents and its affiliates, including without limitation, the Custodian and its agents.
-As officers of the Sponsor, Barry E. Silbert, the principal executive officer of the Sponsor, Simcha Wurtzel, the principal financial officer of the Sponsor, and Michael Sonnenshein, as Managing Director of the Sponsor, may take certain actions and execute certain agreements and certifications for the Trust, in their capacity as the principal officers of the Sponsor.
+As officers of the Sponsor, Michael Sonnenshein, the principal executive officer of the Sponsor, and Edward McGee, the principal financial officer of the Sponsor, may take certain actions and execute certain agreements and certifications for the Trust, in their capacity as the principal officers of the Sponsor.

 The Sponsor has a board of directors (the "Board") that is responsible for managing and directing the affairs of the Sponsor.
-The Board consists of Messrs.
-Silbert, Wurtzel and Sonnenshein, who also retain the authority granted to them as officers under the limited liability company agreement of the Sponsor.
+The Board consists of Barry E. Silbert, Mark Murphy and Mr. Sonnenshein, who also retain the authority granted to them as officers under the limited liability company agreement of the Sponsor.

 The Sponsor has an Audit Committee.
 The Audit Committee has the responsibility for overseeing the financial reporting process of the Trust, including the risks and controls of that process and such other oversight functions as are typically performed by an audit committee of a public company.
 The Audit Committee consists of Messrs.
-Silbert, Wurtzel and Sonnenshein.
+Silbert, Sonnenshein and McGee.

 The Sponsor has a code of ethics (the "Code of Ethics") that applies to its executive officers and agents.
-The Code of Ethics is available by writing the Sponsor at 250 Park Avenue South, New York, New York 10003 or calling the Sponsor at (212) 668-1427.
+The Code of Ethics is available by writing the Sponsor at 290 Harbor Drive, 4th Floor, Stamford, Connecticut 06902 or calling the Sponsor at (212) 668-1427.
 The Sponsor's Code of Ethics is intended to be a codification of the business and ethical principles that guide the Sponsor, and to deter wrongdoing, to promote honest and ethical conduct, to avoid conflicts of interest, and to foster compliance with applicable governmental laws, rules and regulations, the prompt internal reporting of violations and accountability for adherence to this code.

-Barry E. Silbert, Chairman of the Board and Chief Executive Officer
+Barry E. Silbert, Chairman of the Board

-Barry E. Silbert, 43, is the founder and Chief Executive Officer of the Sponsor.
+Barry E. Silbert, 44, is the founder the Sponsor and was Chief Executive Officer of the Sponsor until January 2021.
 Mr. Silbert is also the founder and Chief Executive Officer of Digital Currency Group, Inc. ("DCG"), a global enterprise that builds, buys, and invests in blockchain companies all over the world.
 DCG is the parent company of the Sponsor, the Authorized Participant, as well as CoinDesk.